Introduction to X-Ray Computed Tomography

 Another notable application of industrial CT scanning to non-industrial fields is archaeology.

-The non-destructive inspection with industrial CT scanning technique enables to examination of the internal structure of items excavated from archaeological sites without destroying them.
+The non-destructive inspection with the industrial CT scanning technique enables examination of the internal structure of items excavated from archaeological sites without destroying them.
 Micro-CT and 3D Microfocus X-ray microscopes in industrial CT applications can be used to generate high-resolution images.
-The products provide 3D X-ray vision imaging like a standard industrial and medical CT scanning system.
+The products provide 3D X-ray imaging like a standard industrial and medical CT scanning system.

 The industrial X-ray CT system offers an ultra-high resolution that enables detailed 3D visualization of the pores of porous ceramics.